ramya-raghu25/Master-Thesis-project/README.md

 `Master-Thesis-Project`
 * `src`
-  * `sem_seg` - Semantic segmentation using PSPNet and Bayesian SegNet
+  * `sem_seg` - Semantic segmentation using PSPNet and Bayesian SegNet.
-  * `reconstruction` - Image to image reconstruction from predicted labels
+  * `reconstruction` - Image to image reconstruction from predicted labels.
-  * `uosn` - Unknown Object Segmentation Network
+  * `uosn` - Unknown Object Segmentation Network.
-  * `paths.py` - Give respective directories
+  * `paths.py` - Give respective directories.
-  * `datasets` - Scripts for loading all datasets
+  * `datasets` - Scripts for loading all datasets.
+Download the following:
     * `Lost and Found dataset` - [Lost and Found](http://www.6d-vision.com/lostandfounddataset)
     * `Cityscapes dataset` - [Cityscapes dataset](https://www.cityscapes-dataset.com/)
     * `MSCOCO dataset` - [MSCOCO](http://cocodataset.org/#home)
     * `NYU Depth dataset` - [NYU Depth Dataset](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html)

+* `training_script` - Contains training scripts for all the networks and for compressing images.

 ## Dataset pre-processing

 The datasets were used in 1024x512 resolution, while the original formats are 2048x1024.
-The conversion scripts are available in [Master-Thesis-project/training_scripts](Master-Thesis-project/training_scripts).
+The conversion scripts are available in [Master-Thesis-project/training_scripts](training_scripts).
 The script needs a [webp encoder](https://anaconda.org/conda-forge/libwebp) and [imagemagick](https://imagemagick.org/index.php).

 ## Generate swapped labelled dataset

-To generate the swapped labelled dataset for training the 3 variants of UOSN, run [Master-Thesis-project/training_scripts/gen_swapped_data.py](Master-Thesis-project/training_scripts/gen_swapped_data.py)
+To generate the swapped labelled dataset for training the 3 variants of UOSN, run [Master-Thesis-project/training_scripts/gen_swapped_data.py](training_scripts/gen_swapped_data.py).

 ## Training the networks

-* To train the Semantic segmentation networks (PSPNet and Bayesian SegNet), run [Master-Thesis-project/training_scripts/semseg_train.py](Master-Thesis-project/training_scripts/semseg_train.py).
+* To train the Semantic segmentation networks (PSPNet and Bayesian SegNet), run [Master-Thesis-project/training_scripts/semseg_train.py](training_scripts/semseg_train.py).
 The training scripts are taken from (https://github.com/zijundeng/pytorch-semantic-segmentation).

-* To train the Pix2PixHD GAN, run [Master-Thesis-project/training_scripts/pix2pixHD_train.sh](Master-Thesis-project/training_scripts/pix2pixHD_train.sh).
+* To train the Pix2PixHD GAN, run [Master-Thesis-project/training_scripts/pix2pixHD_train.sh](training_scripts/pix2pixHD_train.sh).
 The training scripts are taken from (https://github.com/NVIDIA/pix2pixHD).

-* To train all the 3 variants of UOSN using the swapped labelled dataset, run [Master-Thesis-project/training_scripts/train_uosn.py](Master-Thesis-project/training_scripts/train_uosn.py)
+* To train all the 3 variants of UOSN using the swapped labelled dataset, run [Master-Thesis-project/training_scripts/train_uosn.py](training_scripts/train_uosn.py).

 * Weights will be written to `exp_dir`.
-Checkpoints are saved every epoch as follows:
+Checkpoints are saved at every epoch as follows:
-  * `chk_best.pth` - Checkpoint with the lowest loss on eval set
+  * `chk_best.pth` - Checkpoint with the lowest loss on eval set.
-  * `chk_last.pth` - Checkpoint after the most recent epoch
+  * `chk_last.pth` - Checkpoint after the most recent epoch.
-  * `optimizer.pth` - Optimizer data (momentum etc.) after the most recent epoch
+  * `optimizer.pth` - Optimizer data (momentum etc.) after the most recent epoch.
   * `training.log` - Stores logs from the logging module.
 If the training procedure failed, the exception can be viewed here.

-*The loss is written to tensorboard and can be displayed in the following way:
+* The loss is written to tensorboard and can be displayed in the following way:

 ```bash
 	tensorboard --logdir $exp_dir/name_of_exp